mertyn/hp-ilo-powerswitch/README.md

 make sure to replace the value of `ExecStart` with the path to your ready.sh script and you are set!

 # development/contributing
-although this application can still be improved and polished, it works well enough for my application and therefore i have ended development. if you have made any improvements feel free to make a pull request however and i will see if i want to adopt the changes in the project :)
+although this application can still be improved and polished, it works well enough for my use and therefore i have ended development. if you have made any improvements, feel free to make a pull request however and i will see if i want to adopt the changes in the project :)

 ## [license](https://github.com/mertyn/hp-ilo-powerswitch/blob/main/LICENSE)
 this project is licensed under the [Creative Commons Attribution-ShareAlike (CC BY-SA)](https://creativecommons.org/licenses/by-sa/4.0/) license